echohack/rds-tailscale/README.md

 ✓ All tests passed!
 Your Tailscale subnet router to RDS is working.
 ```

-## Important Configuration Details

-- For production use, consider removing the SSH ingress rule and accessing the router through Tailscale only
-- RDS security is configured to allow access only from the subnet router's security group

 ### Tailscale Configuration

 - IP forwarding is enabled on the subnet router